hayeb/quad/README.md

 ## Possible improvements
 * Use OpenTrivia session tokens in some way to prevent duplicate questions
 * Store answers in a persistent database
-* Dynamically download categories from OpenTrivia and display in category selection input
-  * Also display category question counts?
 * Add OpenAPI endpoint/schema